Basic Elements of the Rainwater Harvesting System Filtering

-For all these reasons, stainless-steel in its food-grade version known as 304 or “18-8” is widely used by the food industry.
+For all these reasons, stainless steel in its food-grade version known as 304 or “18-8” is widely used by the food industry.
 Compared to plastics, stainless-steel surface is very smooth making it difficult for microorganisms to grow on it.
-As a result, stainless-steel tanks require a much lower level of maintenance than poly-tanks.
-And – for eco-friendly minds – stainless-steel is fully recyclable!
+As a result, stainless-steel tanks require a much lower level of maintenance than poly tanks.
+And – for eco-friendly minds – stainless steel is fully recyclable!

-As it could be expected, the safety, long lifespan (100 years does not seem to be an exaggeration) and low maintenance come at higher initial cost!
+As it could be expected, the safety, long lifespan (100 years does not seem to be an exaggeration) and low maintenance come at a higher initial cost!
 But in the long run – it may pay off!

 5,000 liters (about 1320 gallons) stainless-steel rainwater tank.
 Source: Tank Shop (Australia)

-For long, galvanized steel pipes were widely used for water installations at residential homes (they were eventually replaced by copper pipes and then recently by flexible PEX-pipes).
+For a long, galvanized steel pipes were widely used for water installations at residential homes (they were eventually replaced by copper pipes and then recently by flexible PEX-pipes).
 No wonder that this proven combination of metals found the application for the construction of water tanks.
 Steel guarantees strength, while the zinc-coating (usually hot-dip galvanization process) offers protection against corrosion.
-Unfortunately, their performance (quality of water and lifespan) largely depends on the thickness of zinc’s coating as well as on the”neutrality of water”.
+Unfortunately, their performance (quality of water and lifespan) largely depends on the thickness of zinc’s coating as well as on the” neutrality of water”.
 The latter factor is determined by atmospheric pollution, and so it’s hard to control.
 Another potential problem – any mechanical damage (like dents etc…) may disrupt the continuity of the zinc coating, enabling the corrosion process.

-Also, users often point to specific “metallic” taste of water stored in galvanized steel tanks due to leaching of zinc, although this effect largely diminishes with time.
+Also, users often point to the specific “metallic” taste of water stored in galvanized steel tanks due to the leaching of zinc, although this effect largely diminishes with time.
 In order to overcome these problems, most galvanized steel tanks are internally poly-coated.
 Unfortunately, this brings us back to problems related to poly-tanks.
 There is however one important exception – now the poly-coating is fully protected from exposure to sun and UV so the polyethylene does not need extra chemical compounds preventing its degradation.
 At least we can say – it’s a bit safer.

 Galvanized rainwater tank: The Aesthetic Choice for Rainwater Storage.
 Source: Innovative Water Solutions LLC (Austin, Texas, USA)

-Aquaplate® steel is a sandwich consisting of galvanized steel on inner side coated with a specially formulated food-grade polymer film, while on the opposite (outer) one lined with weather-protection coating.
+Aquaplate® steel is a sandwich consisting of galvanized steel on the inner side coated with a specially formulated food-grade polymer film, while on the opposite (outer) one lined with weather-protection coating.
 It was specially developed by BlueScope (Australia) for the construction of water tanks (note that Australia is a leading country when it comes to rainwater harvesting).